Skip to main content

 Operating System Notes

-• Eggplant Functional will no longer support macOS 10 or 11 in starting in June 2024.
+• Eggplant Functional no longer supports macOS 10 or 11 as of June 2024.

 • The mfplat.dll, included in the Windows Media Pack, is required for Eggplant Functional 21.1 and later.
 Some Windows versions, such as Window 10 N, do not include this .dll by default.

-• EPF supported installing earlier versions of EPF on RHEL 8.8 with modifications to your system libraries.
-If you are running EPF on RHEL 8 with modified system libraries, and want to install the EPF package that is specically for RHEL 8, please uninstall the previous version and remove the modified libraries.
+• Eggplant Functional supported installing earlier versions of Eggplant Functional on RHEL 8.8 with modifications to some system libraries.
+If you are running Eggplant Functional on RHEL 8 with modified system libraries, and want to install the Eggplant Functional package that is specifically for RHEL 8, please uninstall the previous Eggplant Functional installation and remove the modified libraries before installing the new package.

-• If you are upgrading from an EPF on Ubuntu 16.04 or 20.04, or you installed a previous version of EPF on Ubuntu 22.04, you need to reset the SUT connection passwords for your existing Connection List connections after you install the EPF for Ubuntu 22.04 version.
-Contact our Customer Support for help enabling the GUI and resetting the passwords.
+• If you are upgrading from an Eggplant Functional installation on Ubuntu 16.04, or you installed an Eggplant Functional package prior to 23.3.0 that was not specifically for Ubuntu 22.04 on Ubuntu 22.04, you need to reset the SUT connection passwords for your existing Connection List connections after you install the Eggplant Functional for Ubuntu 22.04 package.
+Note that you only need to reset the SUT passwords one-time after you first install the Eggplant Functional package for Ubuntu 22.04.

 • For inquiries about other distributions of Linux, email Customer Support.